simprecicchiani/personal-website/index.md

 image: "/assets/images/profile.webp"
 ---

 MSc student in Corporate Finance @ LUISS University of Rome.
-Graduated in Business & Management.
+Graduated in Economics & Management.

-Spreadsheet expert, currently into data analysis with Python.
+Pragmatic problem solver and enthusiastic self-learner.

-10+ years of experience as graphic designer, recently become front-end web developer.
+Passionate about programming, data analysis, and financial modelling.
+In 2022 I developed a financial service API using FastAPI, **Python** and **MongoDB**.
+10+ years of experience as **graphic designer**, recently got into web development.

-Pragmatic problem solver, enthusiastic self-learner, passionate about technology and fan of open-source.